Find Trade Colleges

-Example of Metal & Plastic Patternmaker Job Lay out, machine, fit, and assemble castings and parts to metal or plastic foundry patterns, core boxes, or match plates.
+Metal & Plastic Patternmaker Job Description Lay out, machine, fit, and assemble castings and parts to metal or plastic foundry patterns, core boxes, or match plates.

-When polled, Metal and Plastic Patternmakers say the following skills are most frequently used in their jobs:
+These are the skills Metal and Plastic Patternmakers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.